-- Children will be provided with an opportunity for outdoor play each day the temperature is above 25° and that the child does not lack any appropriate clothing item that would endanger their health and/or safety while outdoors, including but not limited to:

-- Coat

-- o Gloves or mittens

-- o Boots or other appropriate shoe attire

-- Hat and/or hood of coat

-- Pants or jeans

-- Parents are to be notified in writing at the center that their children will be provided with an opportunity for outdoor play each day, and that appropriate dress attire is required.

-- If there are safety issues or inclement weather preventing the use of the designated outdoor play area, alternative indoor gross motor play will be provided and include running, jumping or riding wheel toys.
-Safety issues would include, but are not limited to: - Wind chill factor - o lce on or surrounding designated play area - Lightning - o Excessive rain or winds that would cause debris to become airborne - Any severe weather alert that is issued
+- Children will be provided with an opportunity for outdoor play each day the temperature is above 25° and that the child does not lack any appropriate clothing item that would endanger their health and/or safety while outdoors, including but not limited to: - o Coat - Gloves or mittens - Boots or other appropriate shoe attire - Hat and/or hood of coat - Pants or jeans - Parents are to be notified in writing at the center that their children will be provided with an opportunity for outdoor play each day, and that appropriate dress attire is required. - If there are safety issues or inclement weather preventing the use of the designated outdoor play area, alternative indoor gross motor play will be provided and include running, jumping or riding wheel toys.
+Safety issues would include, but are not limited to: - Temperatures at 90 degrees or above AND temperatures at 25 degrees or below - $\circ \quad \text{Wind chill factor} \quad$ - o lce on or surrounding designated play area - o Lightning - \circ $\;$ Excessive rain or winds that would cause debris to become airborne - \circ $\;$ Any severe weather alert OR heat advisory that is issued